scoobybejesus/cryptools/README.md

 If you wish to skip the wizard but require changes to default settings, copy `.env.example` to `.env` and make your changes.
 The `.env` file must be placed in the directory from which `cryptools` is run or a parent directory.
 Alternatively, the respective environment variables may be set manually.

+#### Pro Tip

+Hop into `/usr/local/bin`, and run `ln -s /path/to/cryptools/target/debug/cryptools cryptools` and `ln -s /path/to/cryptools/clean_input_csv.py clean_input_csv` to be able to run the sanitizer script and `cryptools` from the directory where you keep your CSV Input File.

 ## Development state